-- authorized under Section 28 of the Planning Act. - Part 4: Eligibility Requirements of this Plan identifies both general eligibility requirements applicable to all proposed financial incentive programs, and eligibility requirements that are applicable to specific financial inventive programs.
+- Part 4: Eligibility Requirements of this Plan identifies both general eligibility requirements applicable to all proposed financial incentive programs, and eligibility requirements that are applicable to specific financial inventive programs.
 Part 4 forms an operative component of this Plan. - Part 5: Administration and Monitoring establishes policies to ensure the Plan is administered effectively and is regularly monitored for success, and if needed, updated accordingly. - Part 6: Glossary of Terms provides definitions to various terms that are used throughout this Plan.
 The definitions are provided for interpretation and clarity purposes and form an operative part of this Plan. - Schedule A: Establishes the maximum values of each of the financial incentive programs established by this Plan, provided all eligibility requirements can be satisfied by an applicant.
 Schedule A forms an operative part of this Plan.